DFE-Digital/architecture/principles/enterprise-architecture-principles.md

 __Why?__

-There should be an equal playing field for all users Systems must adhere to current government accessibility regulations
+We must ensure there is an equal playing field for all users.
+Systems must adhere to current government accessibility regulations.

 __How?__
 -  Seek input from Accessibility Advisers on how designs might need amending to improve accessibility